-Oil crashes 7% as Trump announces additional tariffs on Chinese imports
+Oil slumps 7% as Trump announces additional tariffs on Chinese imports

-NEW YORK (Reuters) - Oil prices plummeted more than 7% on Thursday to the lowest level in about seven weeks, after U.S. President Donald Trump said he would impose an additional 10% tariff on $300 billion worth of Chinese imports starting Sept.
+NEW YORK (Reuters) - Oil prices plummeted more than 7% on Thursday, with the U.S. benchmark posting its worst day in more than four years, after President Donald Trump said he would impose additional tariffs Chinese imports starting Sept.
 1.

-A prolonged trade war between the world’s two largest economies has triggered worries about oil demand.
+The drop in Brent crude was the steepest in more than three years, undoing a fragile oil rally built on steady drawdowns in U.S. inventories even as global demand looked shaky due to the U.S.-China trade dispute.

-“Oil prices have fallen considerably today, done in by a one-two punch of the underwhelming Federal Reserve easing moves and the announcement by President Trump that more tariffs will be placed on imported Chinese goods,” said John Kilduff, partner at Again Capital Management.
+Trump’s announcement of an additional 10% levy on $300 billion worth of Chinese goods undermined hopes that the world’s two largest economies had reached a detente in a year-long conflict that has weakened growth worldwide.

-“The U.S.-China trade war has damaged the energy demand outlook greatly, already, and this will only add to those concerns,” he said.
+“The U.S.-China trade war has damaged the energy demand outlook greatly, already, and this will only add to those concerns,” said John Kilduff, partner at Again Capital Management.
 “The trade war is clearly far from over.”

-Prices had fallen earlier on continued reaction to the Fed’s policy decision on Wednesday.
-The Fed cut rates as expected, but market sentiment took a turn on remarks by Fed Chairman Jerome Powell that the move might not be the start of a lengthy series of cuts to shore up the economy against global economic weakness.
+Wall Street abruptly reversed its gains following Trump’s tweets, after spending most of the session on track for the best day since June.
+Bond prices also rose, causing yields to drop as investors sought out safe assets.

-The Fed’s less-dovish-than-expected message triggered a rebound in the dollar, sending the dollar index .DXY to a 26-month high of 98.93 on Thursday.
-A stronger dollar makes greenback-denominated oil more expensive for holders of other currencies.
-The dollar index turned negative after Trump’s comments on tariffs.
+Oil prices were already weak on continued reaction to the Federal Reserve on Wednesday.
+The Fed cut rates as expected, but market sentiment turned negative after Fed Chairman Jerome Powell said the move might not be the start of a lengthy series of cuts to shore up the economy against global weakness.

 Crude prices could see bearish momentum remain after breaking below critical support levels on Thursday, said Edward Moya, senior market analyst at OANDA in New York.